checkupjs/checkup/SPEC.md

 A healthy codebase is in constant flux as new libraries and APIs are moved out and brought in.
 While this is a signal of active investment in your codebase, it can also feel like they code never 'settles'.
 Checkup won't change this, but it _will_ help monitor migrations as they progress, making them feel more finite.
 Additionally, charting the progress of those migrations can help with estimating overall duration and costs.

 ## Features
-1. cli supports configurability and the dynamic nature of all the use cases
+1. The cli supports configurability and the dynamic nature of all possible use cases
-  - in-repo config
-  - external config
+  - Consumers can add a configuration directly to their repository
+  - External configuration can be provided that can be used for 1..n repositories
-  - example configs (or generator to help create a config) (initial config)
+  - Checkup will provide example configs (and/or generators to help create a config)
-  - single location for configuration to serve the entire application
+  - There will be a single location for configuration to serve the entire application
-2. mechanism to create custom tasks && plugins and to plug them into the cli
+2. A mechanism to create custom tasks && plugins and to plug them into the cli
+  - Checkup will provide:
-  - generators to assist in the creation of new tasks && plugins
+    - Generators to assist in the creation of new tasks && plugins
-  - testing framework for tasks (required)
+    - A testing framework for tasks (required)
-  - documentation for tasks (required)
+    - Documentation for tasks (required)
-  - prioritization of tasks
+  - Schema for prioritization of tasks
-  - possibility of nesting plugins (try not to build in a way that makes this impossible)
+  - [optional enhancement] Nested plugins
-3. public API (to run programmatically)
+3. A public API (to run checkup programmatically)
-4. reporting mechanism to display data in a consumable way
+4. A reporting mechanism to display data in a consumable way
-  - multiple levels of abstraction (full detail, roll-up, summary)
+  - The reporting will offer multiple levels of abstraction (full detail, roll-up, summary)
-  - display in JSON, PDF, HTML, console output (separate reporting modules for each  - potentially)
+  - The ability to display in JSON, PDF, HTML, console output (potentially separate reporting modules for each)
-  - plug and playable reporting module
+  - [optional enhancement] A plug and playable reporting module system, that will allow users to swap out default report for a more customized experience
-  - generator that creates a reporting scaffold to allow for simple customization of reporting
+  - [optional enhancement] A generator that creates a reporting scaffold to allow for simple customization of reporting

 # Detailed Design